Wednesday, 2 December 2015

 The phalaropes, immune to my concern about their environment carried on up and down the reservoir edge, feeding non stop.
 They did not remain together so much today and would feed far apart but usually came together near the green balls, the balls constantly moving in a lateral conga, forward and backward, thanks to the motion of wind and waves.
 One of the birds flew strongly around the reservoir for no apparent reason before coming back to rest adjacent to the favoured green balls.
 Undoubtedly the phalaropes preferred the unsalubrious conglomeration of detritus at the northern shore above any other area of the reservoir as this provided the best feeding and the birds certainly did not suffer from the esoteric qualms so troubling me.

-Studying the plumage of these two birds and briefly discussing this with Ian Lewington yesterday, our esteemed County Recorder and bird artist par excellence, it was apparent that one bird was an adult and the other a first winter.
-The first bird that arrived at Farmoor looked to be in adult plumage whilst the second, which arrived a few days ago was obviously in first winter plumage and it was fortunate to have the opportunity to study and compare them at such close quarters.
+Studying the plumage of these two birds and briefly discussing this with Ian Lewington yesterday, our esteemed County Recorder and bird illustrator par excellence, it was apparent that one bird was an adult and the other a first winter.
+The first bird that arrived at Farmoor looked to be in adult plumage whilst the second, which arrived a few days ago was obviously in first winter plumage and I was fortunate to have the opportunity to study and compare them at such close quarters.

 The first winter Grey Phalarope showing juvenile dark tertials on the wing